-The five-minute piece captures Deanna’s recent visit to our Budgerum project and demonstrates how we work alongside our conservation partner Cassinia Environmental and explores why protecting this grassland is so important.
+As part of the recent visit to our Budgerum project we’ve developed this five minute documentary detailing a day in the life of our Lead Ecologist Deanna Marshall demonstrates how we work alongside our conservation partner Cassinia Environmental and explores why protecting this grassland is so important.

 The purpose of the project visit was to gather baseline data on the overall health of the grassland, identify actions that will assist in improving the condition of the grassland and determine the prevalence of some of the threatened species across the property.